rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

 ---
 # Lesson 4: Helm
 ### Cleaning up
-We can clean up everything we deployed during this lession using:
+We can clean up everything we deployed during this lesson using:
 ```
 helm uninstall mocktail -n mocktail
 helm uninstall my-mocktail -n my-mocktail